USBGuard/usbguard/doc/usbguard-on-ubuntu-14.04.md

 There's no policy installed by default.
 If you'd like to generate an initial one from the currently connected USB devices to your system, see [Rule Language/Initial policy](https://dkopecek.github.io/usbguard/documentation/rule-language.html#initial-policy)

+## 5. Run the daemon

+Use the following command to start the daemon process:

+    $ sudo usbguard-daemon -d -k -W

+The options used are for enabling debug logging to console (`-d -k`) and to disable the seccomp whitelist (`-W`)